yastrb/zoo-online/README.md

 <br>
 This is my small pet-project built on React JS.<br>
-This app is allows to see different cute animals 🐼 living in zoos around the world! 🦁<br>
+This app is allows to watch online different cute animals 🐼 living in zoos around the world! 🦁<br>
 This app is made with using: <br>
 - Create React App;<br>
 - Formik library with Yup;<br>